AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/fallout/compare-segments-fallout.md

 ## Create a filter from a touchpoint

 1. Create a filter from a specific touchpoint that you are especially interested in and that might be useful to apply to other reports.
-You do this by right-clicking the touchpoint and selecting **[!UICONTROL Create filter from touchpoint]**.
+Right-click the touchpoint and select **[!UICONTROL Create filter from touchpoint]**.

    ![The Touchpoint drop-down menu with Create segment from touchpoint highlighted.](assets/fallout-createfilter.png)

-   The Filter Builder opens, pre-populated with the pre-built sequential filter that matches the touchpoint you selected:
+   The [!UICONTROL Filter builder] opens, pre-populated with the pre-built sequential filter that matches the touchpoint you selected:

    ![The Filter Builder displays the pre-populated and pre-built sequential filter.](assets/fallout-definefilter.png)